-There is a myriad of reasons why you’d need a stump removal.
+There is a myriad of reasons why you’d need a stump removal, landscape renovation, for example.
 The truth is, stumps can get in the way of the rest of your landscaping.
 When you get down to it, a stump does little for you- it’s no longer a beautiful tree.
 It does still has an interconnected system of roots beneath it that can wreak havoc on your plumbing.
 This can prohibit your ability to maintain your yard.
 Anyone that’s tried to dig through tree roots understands the challenge of doing so.
 While stump removal is an arduous task, this article will help you if you decide to remove a stump on your own.

 Stump Removal by Hand